Seven Archetypes of Org Topologies

 Summary of the Team-Oriented Archetypes (A2 and A3)

-One key reason of creating the Org Topologies was to show creating great agile teams, it not all that an organization can be dreaming and striving for.
-As we concluded in our detail analysis of Team Topologies:
+One key reason of creating the Org Topologies was to show creating great agile teams, it not all that an organization can be dreaming of and strive for.
+As we concluded in our detailed analysis of Team Topologies:

 Value of teams can be only measured by value of their work.